E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Proposed Method

 In Figure \ref{fig:modelcompare}, we show two representative network structures designed in IDGI \cite{Zhu2020InDomainGI} and pSp \cite{Richardson2020EncodingIS} for StyleGAN inversion.
 All these methods choose the $ \mathcal{W+} $ space \cite{Abdal2019Image2StyleGANHT, Abdal2020Image2StyleGANHT, Richardson2020EncodingIS, Guan2020CollaborativeLF, Zhu2020InDomainGI} as the target latent space to invert, which is demonstrated to be more suitable for GAN inversion than the original $\mathcal{W}$ space.
 It is defined by the cascade of $ 18 $ different $ 512 $-dimensional vectors $ [w_1, ..., w_{18}], w_i \in \mathcal{W}$.

 For the feed-forward network designed in IDGI, it uses a deep backbone network consisting of a series of residual blocks to encode the input image into high-level semantic feature maps ($1/64$ of the original input resolution) and then uses an extra fully connected (FC) layer to regress the latent vectors based on the last encoded features.
+However, a too deep network backbone may result in a mismatch between the feature used for inversion and the semantic level of StyleGAN.
 Similarly, pSp also designs a deep backbone network but leverages the feature pyramid idea \cite{lin2017feature} to fuse the high-level feature with the low-level feature, then split each latent code into different feature pyramid levels.
 And for each latent code $w_i$ regression, an independent convolution based head (ConvHead) is used.
 Depending on the input feature resolution, the ConvHead consists of different numbers of convolutional layers that progressively downsample the features into $1\times1$ resolution, followed by one FC layer.
 Therefore, there are a total of 18 ConvHeads in pSp, thus introducing a lot of overheads.
+Besides, downsampling the features into $1\times 1$ will lose much useful information for predicting the latent code, thus resulting in unsatisfactory reconstruction quality.

 For more efficient network design, we ask three questions: ``\emph{Is there any guideline for the efficient backbone design?}'', ``\emph{How to split the latent code into different feature levels?}'', and ``\emph{Can we use cheaper regression heads?}''.

+\textbf{Shallower Backbone.} To answer the first question, we propose a simple ``semantic level alignment'' principle, \ie, \emph{the maximum semantic level of the backbone network should match that of the target GAN model}. pSp \cite{Richardson2020EncodingIS} downsamples the resolution of the feature to $1/16$ of the input, and IDGI \cite{Zhu2020InDomainGI} downsamples the feature to $1/64$ of the input image.
+However, does the network really need to be such deep?
+In fact, there exists a semantic level best matching point.
+If the backbone network is too shallow, its encoded feature will not be able to predict the high-level latent codes well.
+On the other hand, too deep backbone network will not only introduce much overhead but also possibly bring even worse inversion results.